JohnHios/codeclan_homework_JohnHios/week_11/day_3/clustering_homework_john_hios.md

 </div>

+# Task 4

-* Visualise the clustering for your chosen value of k.
+Visualise the clustering for your chosen value of k.

 **Ans**